hunterirving/matryoshka/readme.md

 - works completely offline

 ### quickstart
-1. press the `Enter` key to add subtasks to the root "todo" task, then give them descriptive names
+1. press the `Enter` key to add subtasks to the root "todo" task
+2. give each new subtask a meaningful name
-2. use `Shift + Arrow Right` to navigate into a subtask, making it the new parent task
+3. use `Shift + Arrow Right` to navigate into a subtask
-3. use `Shift + Arrow Left` to return to parent tasks
+4. use `Shift + Arrow Left` to return to the parent task
-4. quickly mark tasks as complete or incomplete using `Shift + Enter`
+5. use `Shift + Enter` to quickly mark tasks as complete or incomplete

 ## controls

 ### navigation
 - `Arrow Up/Down` move between tasks at the same level
 - `Shift + Arrow Right` navigate into a subtask
-- `Shift + Arrow Left` navigate back to the parent task
+- `Shift + Arrow Left` return to the enclosing parent task

 ### task management
-- `Enter` add a new task below the current selection
+- `Enter` add a new task
 - `Arrow Down` (on last subtask) add a new task at the bottom of the list
-- `Backspace` (when selected task's text is empty) delete the current task (including any subtasks)
+- `Backspace` (when selected task's text is empty) remove the task and its subtasks
 - `Shift + Enter` toggle task completion status (status changes cascade to subtasks)
 - `Shift + Arrow Up/Down` reposition the selected task within its current level

 ### text editing
-- standard text editing controls apply when a task's text area is focused
+- standard text editing controls apply
 - `Command/Ctrl + C` copy the selected task's text
 - `Command/Ctrl + V` paste text content from the clipboard

 ## data persistence